-Non-nucleoside reverse transcriptase inhibitor-based therapy: A resistance test at failure of first-line therapy is not routinely recommended.
-The EARNEST and SELECT trials showed that without the use of a resistance test to decide which NRTIs to use in second-line therapy, virological outcomes were good and equivalent to a boosted PI + RAL regimen.
-However, where funds permit, resistance testing will offer some advantages:
+Non-nucleoside reverse transcriptase inhibitor-based therapy

+A resistance test at failure of first-line therapy is not routinely recommended.
+The EARNEST and SELECT trials showed that without the use of a resistance test to decide which NRTIs to use in second-line therapy, virological outcomes were good and equivalent to a boosted PI + RAL regimen.^{60,61} However, where funds permit, resistance testing will offer some advantages:

-- A resistance test that shows no drug resistance may prevent having to switch unnecessarily to a second-line therapy. - A resistance test may permit recycling of some first-line NRTIs (e.g. TDF), if they are shown to be susceptible.
-This is particularly useful if one wants to carry through TDF (or ABC) to a second-line DTG-based regimen. - A resistance test will identify drug resistance that may be important to identify should the patient require a third-line ART in future.
+- A resistance test that shows no drug resistance may prevent having to switch unnecessarily to second-line therapy. - A resistance test may permit recycling of some first-line NRTIs (e.g. TDF), if they demonstrate susceptibility.
+This is particularly useful if one wants to carry through TDF (or ABC) to a secondline DTG-based regimen. - A resistance test will identify drug resistance that may be important to identify should the patient require third-line ART in future.

+Dolutegravir-based therapy

-Dolutegravir-based therapy: Because resistance to DTG in first-line therapy is extremely uncommon, we do not recommend resistance testing unless the patient has been on a first-line DTG-based regimen for more than 2 years, provided that they were not exposed to a scenario where a drug-drug interaction would have substantially decreased DTG concentrations (e.g. RIF-based TB therapy without increasing DTG dosing frequency to 12 hourly).
-(Other rare indications for performing a resistance test before 2 years include patients who were infected with HIV whilst receiving PrEP - see section 11).
-Because of the extreme rarity of first-line DTG-based first-line regimen to a second-line regimen only if a resistance testing shows DTG resistance.
+Because resistance to DTG in first-line therapy is extremely uncommon, we do not recommend resistance testing unless the patient has been on a first-line DTG-based regimen for > 2 years, provided they were not exposed to a scenario where a drug-drug interaction would have substantially decreased DTG concentrations (e.g. RIF-based TB therapy without increasing DTG dosing frequency to 12-hourly).62 (Other rare indications for performing a resistance test before 2 years include patients who were infected with HIV while receiving pre-exposure prophylaxis (PrEP) - see Module 11.)
+Because of the extreme rarity of first-line DTG-based resistance mutations, we suggest switching from a DTGbased first-line regimen to a second-line regimen only if resistance testing shows DTG resistance.